zhiyanliu/nightswatch-ranger/README.md

 ```
 ### Dependencies

-- `unzip`: If you need DMP agent supports Certificate and Agent OTA opertion.
+- `unzip`: If you need Night's Watch Ranger supports Certificate and Agent OTA operation.
 Install it on Ubuntu by ``apt-get install unzip``.
-- `tar`: If you need DMP agent supports Application Deployment operation.
+- `tar`: If you need Night's Watch Ranger supports Application Deployment operation.
-- `runc`: If you need DMP agent supports Application Deployment operation with container mode.
+- `runc`: If you need Night's Watch Ranger supports Application Deployment operation with container mode.
 Refer RUNC at [here](https://github.com/opencontainers/runc).

 ## Troubleshooting